 This post will mainly focus on the control system and interface that I have developed for controlling the temperature of the vessel of interest.
 When controlling the temperature, the only way to go is by setting a temperature set-point and using loop feedback control.
 The algorithm for controlling the device to reach this temperature can be quite a bit more involved, ranging from proportional control up to proportional-integrative-differential (PID) and even on to fuzzy logic.
 Initially, for my system I have elected to go for proportional control since it is one of the simplest forms of control and it allows for the opportunity to just add on to it if it seems inadequate.

-), I designed a circuit that could handle its max current of 3.9 amps.
+For the size of peltier device that I am using (CP40336, Digikey part no. 102-1671-ND), I designed a circuit that could handle its max current of 3.9 amps.
 This circuit that can not, however, handle currents that would be required by my large fermentation cooling system, which may be in the 20+ peak amps range.
 The current to the peltier device is controlled by the IRF510 MOSFET (shown in circle A below) and has a max continous drain current of 4 amps, with a pulse drain of 20 amps.
 Note that these types of devices will need a heat sink as they get very hot.
 I chose this device because it is voltage controlled, which means it uses much less current than current controlled transistors, such as BJTs and it can be much simpler to control since we can control voltage straight out of the microcontroller.
 In addition, this device is also logic level controlled, meaning that I can control it with voltages that are in the range of my 12 V power supply.
 I will be using a AC-DC power supply that can provide a few amps like this one: VM 80W12.

 Since we are driving the op-amp with pulse width modulation from the microcontroller, the signal needs to be smoothed out a bit to give a near analogue signal.
 This is the function of the 0.68 uF capacitor - that's what capacitors are really good for, smoothing out voltages since they act much like a damper in a suspension system.